vaughanbell/fdc_analysis/README.md

 > Authors here

 This archive contains the [Python code](https://en.wikipedia.org/wiki/Python_(programming_language)) for the analysis reported in the above study.
+The code is presented as a [Jupyter notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) which are documents that combine both code and the output in a form that can be viewed online, but also re-run and the results reproduced when accompanied by the original dataset.

 This repository contains: